ut2310/memory_management_take_home/README.md

 ```

 ## Expected Deliverable
-You have 4 hours to complete the task.
-In those 4 hours we will be available for questions, but the codebase should be clear enough for you to make great progress without much need for questions.
+You have starting Saturday at 12 AM PST to Sunday 8 PM PST to finish the task.
+Within this time frame feel free to send bactches of questions, but the codebase should be clear enough for you to make great progress without much need for questions.

-Working code that demonstrates a better memory management approach with evidence that it's superior to the current system.
+The goal is to have working code that demonstrates a better memory management approach with some evidence that it's superior to the current system.